michalzaq12/electron-nuxt/README.md

 vue init michalzaq12/electron-nuxt <project-name>
 ```

-> If you already have instaled vue-cli >= 3, you will need to install global bridge *(since version 3.0 vue-cli package name has changed from vue-cli to @vue/cli)*:
+> If you already have installed vue-cli >= 3, you will need to install global bridge *(since version 3.0 vue-cli package name has changed from vue-cli to @vue/cli)*:
 >
 > `npm install -g @vue/cli-init`
 >